Park East Synagogue: Notable events

 In 2008, Pope Benedict XVI visited the synagogue in the midst of a visit to New York City.
-This was the third papal visit to a synagogue and the only such visit in the United States of America.
-The Pope was given a box of matzahs and a silver Seder plate (it was almost Passover when the visit occurred); members of both the Catholic and Jewish religions wore their respective skullcaps.
+This was the third papal visit to a synagogue and the only such visit in the United States.
+In 2016, members of the synagogue heckled and jeered U.N.
+Director General Ban Ki-moon as he gave an address in honor of International Holocaust Remembrance Day.